Eutrochium maculatum, aka 'Joe Pye Weed'

 august 3: aerial view of joe pye weed

-Looking down onto what I call the "Kitchen Garden", Joe Pye Weed's back of the border location is evident.
+Looking down onto the sunny, south facing garden, Joe Pye Weed's back of the border location is evident.
 Flanked on the left by Filipendula which bloomed in July and on the right by Thalictrum which bloomed in June, it's now time for 'Gateway' to strut its stuff.

 august 15: monarch butterfly feasts on Joe Pye weed nectar